PLEASE CHECK UNDER DOWNLOADS FOR LETTER SURROUNDING COVID-19

 What are Short Breaks?

-Short Breaks are activities funded by the City of London Corporation for children and young people with physical or health impairments, special educational needs or disabilities (SEND) and those who act as young carers.
+Short Breaks are activities funded by the City of London Corporation for children and young people with physical or health impairments, special educational needs or disabilities (SEND).

 Having access to Short Breaks can play an important part in supporting the personal and social development of children and young people by enabling them to explore different activities and interests whilst having a break away from their main carer.
 Short Breaks also support families by providing respite support to parents and other family members as they have a break from their caring responsibilities.